You can make a hypnotized person do just about anything, right?

 Because of the way we eat when we’re eating subconsciously, we’re hypnotized far more often than we realize.

 I like to talk about focus – or lack of it.
-About why so many of us walk around like hungry ghosts.
+I like to talk about why so many of us walk around like hungry ghosts.
 I spend a lot of my time trying to customize plans for people who are not in the driver’s seat of their own lives.

 The competitive, individualist world we live in doesn’t allow us to address the true root of this problem.
 Instead, we moralize our successes and failures rather than attributing them to the capabilities our nutrition gives us.